coder/coder/docs/templates/parameters.md

 }
 ```

 It is allowed to modify the mutability state anytime.
-In case of emergency, admins can temporarily allow for changing immutable parameters to fix an operational issue, but it is not
+In case of emergency, template authors can temporarily allow for changing immutable parameters to fix an operational issue, but it is not
 advised to overuse this opportunity.

 ## Validation